asimsedhain/solace-rs/README.md

 ## Examples

 You can find examples in the [examples folder](./examples).
+The examples assume you have solace running on `localhost:55554`.
 To run them:

 ```bash
 cargo run --example <example_name> -- <example_args>